 In addition to offering writing assistance to students, the Help Center also includes valuable information for parents who want to learn more about my classroom procedures.
 The list below provides addition information that can be found in the Help Center:

 1. Materials List.
 Please ignore this list.
 Currently, everything is submitted online.
 Other than a school issued Chromebook and our English textbooks (4 total), your students will not need anything supplywise.

 2. Homework: What You Can Expect.
 Technically, everything is "home work" now.
 These slides explain the homework you can expect in a typical week.
 Now, these same assignments will become classwork activities.
 These assignments will be posted to Google Classroom on a DAILY basis.
 You will see all of the assignments for the week are clearly organized by week and by day.

 3. Checks & Balances.
 This PowerPoint walks you through the Checks and Balances that are set up in my class.
 A general rule is that students have a week to make-up their missing work.
 To make up missing work, students will need to: find the missing assignment in Google Classroom, click unsubmit, make the changes they need to, resubmit the assignment, and send the words MAKE-UP WORK as a private message below the assignment.
 If they do not write MAKE-UP WORK below the assignment, I will not be able to see it in Google Classroom or know that they have made changes to their previous work!

 4. AR: How It Works!
 You will find a PowerPoint dedicated to our reading program (AR or Accelerated Reader).
 Understanding this programs is important because it accounts for a hearty percent of your student's grade.
 This PowerPoint will walk you through everything you need to know!

 Thank you for taking an interest in your student's education!
-I look forward to working with you all this year and seeing you at Back to School Night!
+I look forward to working with you all this year!

 Contact me at: email@example.com